harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 draft: true
 ---

-2020 has been a real **motherfucker** of a year (and it isn't even over!).
-Like everyone (and especially those of us in the U.S.), I have spent a lot of this year try to understand my place in this new world.
+As a founder, an F list celebrity, a lite public figure, and someone who's usually *loud/visible* with what they are working on, I've been surprisingly quiet this year.
+Part of that is because this year sucks, the other part is that I've been super busy working on COVID-19 response.
+After 8 wild, exhausting, rewarding months doing the work, I've just finished my last obligation and so finally I can take a moment and tell you about this wild journey.

+The journey started early 2020.
 I left PayPal in 2018 with the idea of figuring out what was next.
-I had a simple plan and early in 2020 it seemed that I was on the track of something exciting and big.
-Then COVID-19 hit.
-Everything stopped!

-Like most folks, I spent the first couple of weeks reeling with our new reality.
-Then I got to work.

-Many folks have been asking me, "**What have you been up to?**" I never have the right answer.
-I originally wrote  this as a way of remembering all the random stuff I was doing.
-But quickly realized that it was a really great way of answering that question.
+I had spent 2019 working with a bunch of amazing people on all sorts of fun projects.
+This was all coming to fruition with a potential project that I hoped was going to turn into my new company.
+I was working with an amazing set of people to build an amazing thing.
+Then the lockdown hit.
+I was about to fly to Boston to meet up with my potential co-founders and I decided I couldn't go due to COVID-19.
+I was scared and I had no idea what was going to happen.

+That was the beginning.

+I remember sitting in my basement and thinking "I am going to be in this basement forever.
+I better get into video games or something."
+I tried hard to distract myself through the usual ways: programming computers, trying to get into video games and talking to friends online.

+The talking to friends online became the number one activity in early 2020.
+Comiserating about the lockdown.
+Talking about how we were all potentially fucked, etc. The only thing that made me less scared was information.
+The information led to building out some communities that also wanted that info.
+The communities led to doing some interesting work and projects.
+Which lead to more information.
+Rinse repeat.

+I was suddenly full time on COVID-19 response.
+Completely accidently.
+Most of the work was done because it was easier to be busy try ing to help than to sit in my basement and be scared.
+The work largely touched on some core parts of my career: organzing teams, building out communities, executing on technology, writing things down and working with amazing people.
+It was also work.
+It was hard, fun and took a lot of time and energy.

+It was during this time that friends would ask me what I was up to.
+I never had the right answer.
+I would start down this wandering narrative that didn't make any sense and seemed unreal.
+To make that answer easy, I created a quick list.
+It was originally a github gist and had a list of everything I was doing.
+I would just send it via text and say "Yea.
+I have been busy.
+Let me know if you want to get involved."
+It did the trick.

+As the list grew, I started to recognize that this was a rather expansive list of things.
+I also realized that I wanted to tell the story a bit more than just sending an ordered list to friensds.

+So here we are.
+This is what I have been up to.

 # Harper's COVID-19 work

-Over the past several months, I have been doing a lot of work around COVID-19.
-Most of it has been around community organizing, tech enablement, or privacy.
-Here is a light summary of what I have been up to since mid-January.
-I created this list as a useful way to remember what I am doing.
-It has been helpful to describe the COVID-19 work that I have done.

-Here is what I have been up to since the beginning of the year (2020).

 (Would love chat about any of this stuff - so feel free to [send me an email ](mailto:harper@modest.com))